Kiradjieff brothers

-Tom Kiradjieff and John Kiradjieff were Bulgarian American restaurateurs, Macedonian immigrants, credited for their creation of a regional specialty dish known as the Cincinnati chili.
+Tom Kiradjieff and John Kiradjieff were Bulgarian American restaurateurs and Macedonian immigrants, credited for their creation of a regional specialty dish known as Cincinnati chili.

 History

-The brothers were born in the town of Hrupishta, then in the Ottoman Empire, by Bulgarian parents.
+The brothers were born in the town of Hrupishta, in the Ottoman Empire, to Bulgarian parents.
+Their father Kostadin was a member of the Internal Macedonian Revolutionary Organization, and actively participated in the affairs of the Bulgarian Exarchate.
 The town was annexed during the Balkan Wars (1912-1913) by Greece.
-The partition of the Ottoman lands of the region of Macedonia between the Balkan nation-states resulted in the fact, that some of the Slavic speakers of Ottoman Macedonia emigrated to Bulgaria, or left the area.
+The partition of the Ottoman lands of the region of Macedonia between the Balkan nation-states resulted in the fact that some of the Slavic speakers of Ottoman Macedonia emigrated to Bulgaria, or left the area.

 Athanas (Tom) was born in 1892.
 During the First World War, he was a soldier in the Bulgarian Army.
-In 1917 he was dismissed and moved to the Bulgarian capital Sofia, where he worked for a time as an accountant.
-His little brother Ivan (John) born in 1895 had served also some time with the Bulgarian army.
-In 1921 both emigrated to the United States.
+In 1917, he was dismissed and moved to the Bulgarian capital Sofia, where he worked for a time as an accountant.
+His little brother, Ivan (John), born in 1895, had served also some time with the Bulgarian army.
+In 1921, both emigrated to the United States.

 They settled initially in New York, but after selling hot dogs there for some time, the brothers followed their big brother Argir (Argie) to Cincinnati.
 Born in 1880, he was a cashier of the Bulgarian Exarchate Church-School Board in Hrupishta.
 Argie had settled in Cincinnati by 1918, where he opened a grocery store.
-In Cincinnati the brothers began to develop their own business.
+In Cincinnati, the brothers began to develop their own business.
 Tom got a job as a bank clerk and worked at night, cooking chili for the customers in his brother's place.
 It was at this time that Tom invented the regional specialty known as Cincinnati chili.

-In 1922 they opened a hot dog stand located next to a burlesque theater called the Empress, which they named their business after.
+In 1922, they opened a hot dog stand located next to a burlesque theater called the Empress, which they named their business after.
 Tom and John returned to Bulgaria to find wives, while Argir went to his homeland for this purpose.
 Argir stayed there for several years, and when he came back, his two brothers were well established and provided him a job as a cashier.
-According to the journalist Vasil Stefanov, in 1933 the Kiradjieff brothers were among the most successful Bulgarians in the city, owners of a large and modern restaurant in the city center.
+According to the journalist Vasil Stephanoff, in 1933 the Kiradjieff brothers were among the most successful Bulgarians in the city, owners of a large and modern restaurant in the city center.

 Argir's wife did not adapt to America, and they moved back to Macedonia in the 1940s.
-The Empress Chili grew to become a local chain.
-In 1959, the Kiradjieffs of Empress Chili, announced they be the first to come up with a new design for drive in, car-service.
-The last man who ran the family business was Tom's son Assen (Joe) Kiradjieff.
-Since the late 1950s, when his father's health sharply declined, Joe operated the Empress Chili.
+Empress Chili grew to become a local chain.
+In 1959, the Kiradjieffs of Empress Chili announced that they would be the first to come up with a new design for drive in car-service.
+The last man who ran the family business was Tom's son, Assen (Joe) Kiradjieff (1930-2024).
+Since the late 1950s, when his father's health sharply declined, Joe operated Empress Chili.
 Tom died in 1960, while John had died in 1953.
-Later the Empress chain had a single surviving outlet.
-In 2009, 79-year-old Joe retired and sold the Empress Chili.
+Later, the Empress chain had a single surviving outlet.
+In 2009, 79-year-old Joe retired and sold Empress Chili.